Impact

 Risk and Exploitability

-The CVSS base score of 6.5 indicates moderate impact while the EPSS score of less than 1 % indicates a very low probability of exploitation at this time.
-The vulnerability is not currently listed in the CISA KEV catalogue.
-An attacker suitable for exploiting this flaw would need network access to a target that uses NTLM authentication and the ability to supply or manipulate a file path during that process—most commonly over SMB or remote desktop traffic.
+The CVSS base score of 6.5 indicates moderate severity, while the EPSS score of 19 % suggests a moderate likelihood of exploitation at present.
+The vulnerability is not listed in the CISA KEV catalog.
+Attackers need only network access to systems that use NTLM authentication and the ability to supply or alter a file path during that process—commonly over network services that rely on NTLM, such as SMB or remote desktop.
 No elevated privileges on the target machine are required beyond those normally granted to users engaging in NTLM authentication.

 OpenCVE Enrichment